 Wonderful Stuff For Skin Care And Exfoliation – “Tried this in Key West at a few establishments and was amazed at how it left my skin.
 Upon returning we bought 3 of the 3.4oz tubs on Amazon.
 Based on our rate of us, that will last us most of the year.

 I suffer from eczema on my hands and between bouts of breakouts, my dry skin is so, so itchy.
-A dry scrub with this stuff followed by a warm water rinse leaves things amazingly smooth and supple.
+A special remederm or dry scrub with this stuff followed by a warm water rinse leaves things amazingly smooth and supple.
 Though the oil in the product leaves the skin very moisturized, I usually follow this with an eczema specific lotion.

 Fantastic stuff.
 The Coconut scented is light enough to not be annoying, and still smells fresh.”